 The main resource concerns in the watershed are management of excessive wetness, wetland and woodland management, pasture management, and surface water quality.
 This once-glaciated area is part of the Agassiz Lowlands Region.
 Soils in this HUC are generally sandy loams, with considerable deposits of glacial till and outwash over a bedrock residuum.
 Average elevation in the watershed is 1,136 feet above sea level, with the highest values being in the western and southwestern portions of the watershed.
 Lower elevations are found across the eastern and northern portions dominated by peat lands and open water.
 Precipitation in the watershed averages 23 inches annually.
 Most land within this watershed is not considered highly erodible, and the soils are predominantly hydric.

 What's being done

-Intensive watershed water quality monitoring and a major watershed restoration and protection project are underway in 2017.
+Intensive watershed water quality monitoring and a major watershed restoration and protection project are underway.